-How Do I Talk About My Holiday in Letters to My Sponsored Child?
+How Do I Talk About My Holiday in Messages to the Child I Sponsor?

-You often ask us whether it’s ok to share about a holiday or special trip with your sponsored child ...
+You often ask whether it’s ok to share about a holiday or special trip with the children you sponsor.
+Here’s all you need to know...

-Whether you’ll be braving the airport or enjoying a staycation, you may be wondering whether it’s ok to share about your holiday or special trip with your sponsored child.
+Whether you’ll be braving the airport or enjoying a staycation this year, you may be wondering whether it’s ok to share about your holiday or special trip with the child you sponsor.

 The answer is yes – absolutely!
 Like all children, your sponsored child will be curious to learn something new about the country or place you visited.

-Back by popular demand, here are our updated top tips for sharing your summer plans.
+Back by popular demand, here are our updated top tips for sharing your holiday plans.

 In many of the countries we work in, visiting family or relatives during holidays is common and something your sponsored child will relate to.